Addiction & Recovery > Educational Resources near

 Click here to inquire about Outpatient Treatment (for women and men) or to schedule an assessment.
 You may also call the number below.

-Walk-in applicants will be seen as we are able, based upon staff availability.
-If no one is available at the time, a future appointment will be scheduled.
+Walk-in applicants will be seen as we can, based on staff availability.
+If no one is available, a future appointment will be scheduled.

 Alpha Home accepts the following health plans: